-- (a) If a written certificate of title is lost, stolen, mutilated, destroyed, or otherwise becomes unavailable or illegible, the secured party of record or, if there is no secured party indicated in the files of the office, the owner of record may apply for and, by furnishing information satisfactory to the office, obtain a replacement certificate of title in the name of the owner of record. - (b) An application for a replacement certificate of title must be submitted in a record signed by the applicant and, except as otherwise permitted by the office, must comply with Section 9. - (c) Unless it has been lost, stolen, or destroyed or is otherwise unavailable, the existing written certificate of title must be submitted to the office with an application for a replacement certificate of title. - (d) A replacement certificate of title created by the office must comply with Section 11 and indicate on the face of the certificate of title that it is a replacement certificate of title.

-(e) If a person receiving a replacement certificate of title subsequently obtains possession of the original written certificate of title, the person shall promptly destroy the original written certificate of title.
+- (a) If a written certificate of title is lost, stolen, mutilated, destroyed, or otherwise becomes unavailable or illegible, the secured party of record or, if there is no secured party indicated in the files of the office, the owner of record may apply for and, by furnishing information satisfactory to the office, obtain a replacement certificate of title in the name of the owner of record. - (b) An application for a replacement certificate of title must be submitted in a record signed by the applicant and, except as otherwise permitted by the office, must comply with Section 9. - (c) Unless it has been lost, stolen, or destroyed or is otherwise unavailable, the existing written certificate of title must be submitted to the office with an application for a replacement certificate of title. - (d) A replacement certificate of title created by the office must comply with Section 11 and indicate on the face of the certificate of title that it is a replacement certificate of title. - (e) If a person receiving a replacement certificate of title subsequently obtains possession of the original written certificate of title, the person shall promptly destroy the original written certificate of title.

-Derived from UMVCT Section 13.
-A purchaser to whom a replacement certificate of title is executed can qualify as a good faith purchaser (GFP) or BIOCOB, e.g., under Section 16, 18 or 19, UCC Article 2 Section 2-403, and Article 9 Sections 9-320, 9-337, and 9-338, if all other requirements are met.
+1. See Comment to Section 23.
+Section 24 is derived from the Uniform Motor Vehicle Certificate of Title and Anti-Theft Act of 1955 Section 13.
+A purchaser to whom a replacement certificate of title is executed can qualify as a good faith purchaser (GFP) or buyer in ordinary course of business (BIOCOB), e.g., under Section 16, 18 or 19, [Uniform Commercial Code Article 2] Section 2-403, and [Uniform Commercial Code Article 9] Sections 9-320, 9-337, and 9-338, if all other requirements are met.
 The indication of a replacement certificate of title required by subsection (d) does not give notice sufficient to bar GFP or BIOCOB status.